EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "Billions of dollars in rental assistance funds are now available nationwide.
 Call 2-1-1 to learn more about how to apply for the rental assistance available in your area.
 Depending on where you live, these programs might be managed by a city, a county, a state or a non-profit.
 You can find hundreds of <a href='https://nlihc.org/rental-assistance' target='_blank' rel='noreferrer noopener'>rental assistance programs available in this list</a>."

 "Apply for rental assistance as quickly as you can, since the process of getting the money may take weeks or months.
-If your landlord files to evict you while you are waiting to hear back about your application, be sure to let the court know that you have an application pending."
+If your landlord files to evict you while you are waiting to hear back about your application, be sure to let the court know that you have an application pending.
+In some places, like Minnesota, landlords cannot evict a tenant who is waiting to hear back about a rental assistance application."

-"Depending on the program in your area, your landlord might need to cooperate with the program, and the program will pay the rental assistance to the landlord or property management company directly.
+"Depending on the program in your area, your landlord might need to cooperate with the program for you to receive assistance, and the program will pay the rental assistance to the landlord or property management company directly.
 In other places, if your landlord does not cooperate with the program or send in required forms, the program will pay the tenant directly.
 If your landlord does not cooperate with the program, ask if it's possible for the assistance to be issued to you instead."

 >}}